How to Set Up a Fan Page in 5 Easy Steps

 So you land here and are wondering if you should keep reading.

-You just asked yourself: “Is this a quick, easy, guide that actually helps me get what I need or is this just another article that’ll ill spend 10 minutes reading and still be lost at the end?”
+You just asked yourself: “Is this a quick, easy, guide that actually helps me get an effective fan page or is this just another article that’ll ill spend 10 minutes reading and still be lost at the end?”

 1. Go to Facebook.com/pages